sanjaysampat/SanjaySwiftUI/README.md

     * Effects with CGAffineTransform
     * Gradient Rectangles

+4. "Play with Grids" ( Work in Progress )

-4. Geometry ( and Enviornment - Work in Progress )
+5. Geometry ( and Enviornment - Work in Progress )

-5. GIT integration (Github)
+6. GIT integration (Github)
     * Added Project to GIT from XCode 11
     * Creation and Commit to master branch from XCode

-6. Build project from Github with [Bitrise](https://www.bitrise.io/) in cloud. ( concept is still not clear )
+7. Build project from Github with [Bitrise](https://www.bitrise.io/) in cloud. ( concept is still not clear )

-7. Coredata
+8. Coredata
     * usage of .xcdatamodeld
     * generation of coredataproperties and coredataclass with Editor -> Create NSManagedObject SubClass
     * @FetchRequest of entity
     * saveContext

-8. Markdown format for README.md
+9. Markdown format for README.md

-9. Use of SF Symbols for **systemImage** icons.
+10 Use of SF Symbols for **systemImage** icons.
     * [System Icons](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/system-icons/) (iOS12  and Earlier)
     * There are over 1,500 symbols text that can be used in apps running in iOS 13 and later.
 To browse the full set of symbols, download [the SF Symbols mac app](https://developer.apple.com/design/downloads/SF-Symbols.dmg).

-10. Last work Shape, Animation, Localization
+11. Last work Shape, Animation, Localization

 ####### Note:- Replace 'PrivateCommit' with 'PublicCommit' to run.